typelevel/cats-collections/tut/option.md

 - There is no `get` method.
 This method is not total, if the value is None, .get in the stdlib throws an exception.
-- `Option` in dogs is invariant instead of covariant.
 - There aren't implicit conversions from Option to any other type.
 In the standard library, there are implicit conversions for Option to Iterable, which sometimes are convenient, but sometimes unexpected